Norwegian Army: Union with Sweden

-The union with Sweden lasted until 1905, during which time the Norwegian Army retained a separate entity within the joint kingdoms.
+The union with Sweden lasted until which time the Norwegian Army retained a separate entity within the joint kingdoms.
 Financial budgeting, recruitment, regimental organization, and uniforms were all independent of their Swedish counterparts.
 The basis for recruitment for the Norwegian Army was initially one of conscription for up to five years by lot drawn amongst rural recruits only.
-A framework was provided by regular soldiers or hvervede, enlisted as long-service volunteers.
+A framework was provided by regular soldiers or served, enlisted as long-service volunteers.
 As with other armies of the period, the payment of a substitute to serve in one's place was permitted.
 This system was replaced by one of universal conscription introduced in 1854.
 Enlistment in the active army was however still based on the drawing of ballots, with those escaping full-time service going immediately to the reserve landvern, where they received brief and basic training.

 In 1884, the basis of service was further modified with the training period being reduced to 90 days.
 The regulars of the hvervede were reduced to a cadre of career officers, NCOs, and other specialists.
 The individual Norwegian recruit now passed through three stages of service with the line regiments, the militia, and the territorial reserve during the 13-year period that his liability for military service lasted.
 The left-wing parties of the Storting favored the substitution of part-time volunteer rifle clubs for the regular army but this was opposed by the Storting (Parliament of Norway) parliamentary majority on the basis of the doubtful effectiveness of such a force.